espocrm/documentation/docs/administration/websocket.md

 }
 ```

+!!! note

-Note: By default, Nginix has *proxy_read_timeout* parameter set to 60 (seconds).
+    By default, Nginix has *proxy_read_timeout* parameter set to 60 (seconds).
 You need to increase the value to avoid the connection being terminated too soon.
 In the example, we set it to 12h.

 ## Checking whether it works